Senate GOP revises health care bill, but prospects still uncertain

 Hoping to secure the 50 votes needed for passage, Senate Republicans unveiled their revised draft health care legislation on Thursday that includes some meaningful changes, but retains many of the same features that kept the original version from winning the support of GOP moderates.

+With two Republican senators, Susan Collins of Maine and Rand Paul of Kentucky, already opposed to the new bill, Senate Majority Leader Mitch McConnell can afford no further defections if he hopes to pass the bill in a floor vote next week.
+A disappointing score by the Congressional Budget Office next week, however, could cause McConnell to lose that razor-thin margin.

-Most notably, the revised Better Care Reconciliation Act scraps the proposed elimination of several taxes on the wealthy that help fund the Affordable Care Act’s coverage expansion.
-Instead it keeps the 3.8-percent tax on investment income, 0.9-percent Medicare tax on high-income individuals and a tax on health insurance executive compensation.
+The revised Better Care Reconciliation Act would scrap the proposed elimination of several taxes on the wealthy that help fund the Affordable Care Act’s coverage expansion.
+Instead it would keep the 3.8 percent tax on investment income, 0.9-percent Medicare tax on high-income individuals and a tax on health insurance executive compensation.

-The revenue is expected to help provide more money for states to lower premium costs.
-The draft bill includes an additional $70 billion for state reforms to lower premiums.
-The money is in addition to $112 billion already in the bill.
+The revenue is expected to help fund a $70 billion increase to the bill’s “stabilization fund,” now a 10-year, $182 billion pool of money to help states lower premium costs.

+Critics say stabilization fund, which amounts to about 15 percent of the bill’s federal health spending reductions, would do little to restore those cuts.

+Rather they claim, the fund would give Health and Human Services Secretary Tom Price a massive, unprecedented amount of money to dole out to states as he chooses with almost no oversight or guidance from Congress.
+The legislation does, however, stipulate that one percent of the fund must go to a state with “premiums at least 75 percent higher than the national average.”

+That state is Alaska, home to Republican Sen. Lisa Murkowski, who has opposed the legislation.
+It’s unclear whether the legislative sweetener will help garner Murkowski’s support.

-But the legislation still slashes funding for Medicaid, the joint federal-state program that helps lower income consumers obtain coverage, by phasing out the ACA’s coverage expansion and imposing spending limits that move the program from an open-ended entitlement to one with capped benefits.
+Even with the changes, the legislation still would slash funding for Medicaid, the national insurance program for the poor and disabled, by phasing out the ACA’s Medicaid expansion and imposing spending limits that move the program from an open-ended entitlement to one with capped benefits.

+In addition, the legislation would allow insurers to charge older people 5 times more than younger ones, defund Planned Parenthood and impose premium and deductible increases for low-income and poor people and those with pre-existing conditions.
+It also would cut health insurance to pay for $400 billion in tax cuts that mainly benefit wealthy individuals and corporations, while providing little assistance to the poor.

+Andy Slavitt, former acting administrator for the federal Centers for Medicare and Medicaid Services under President Barack Obama, said the bill is “so fundamentally flawed that there is no amendment that could fix everything that is wrong with it.”

 “Trumpcare has been a disaster since day one, and the latest version released today by Senate Republicans is no different,” said a statement from House Democratic Caucus Chairman Joe Crowley, D-N.Y.

-For moderate Republicans uneasy about the original bill’s $772 billion cut in Medicaid funding, the revised version doesn’t appear to provide much improvement.
+For moderate Republicans uneasy about the original bill’s $772 billion cut in Medicaid funding, the revised version doesn’t appear to provide much improvement either.

-The draft bill offers several new Medicaid tweaks, including a proposal that changes the funding formula for federal aid to hospitals that care for a disproportionate share of low-income people.
-The change will steer more money to states that didn't expand Medicaid by basing funding on the number of uninsured rather than a state's Medicaid population.
+The bill would, however, change the funding formula for federal aid to hospitals that care for a disproportionate share of low-income people.
+That change will steer more money to states that didn’t expand Medicaid by basing funding on the number of uninsured rather than on a state’s Medicaid population.

+But that wasn’t enough to gain the support of Senator Susan Collins, R-Maine.
+“Still deep cuts to Medicaid in Senate bill,” she tweeted, adding she would vote no on an initial vote to allow formal consideration of the bill.

+Collins was pleased the bill can be changed through amendments beginning next week, but said, “I have no idea what the results will be.”

+Sens.
+Shelley Moore Capito of West Virginia and Rob Portman of Ohio remain undecided even though they got their wish for an additional $45 billion to fund treatment for opioid abuse.
+Experts say that money wouldn’t be enough to take care of the needs now met by Obamacare-related spending.

+Many conservatives who have been reluctant to support the legislation cheered the draft, even though it stops short of full repeal of Obamacare, which has been a consistent Republican campaign promise.

-Wary conservatives who felt the legislation didn’t go far enough to repeal the ACA, were hoping for the inclusion of a proposal that allows Obamacare insurers to sell cheaper, less-comprehensive insurance that doesn’t meet ACA coverage requirements.
+They also were heartened that the bill includes a change that would allow Obamacare insurers to sell cheaper, less-comprehensive insurance that doesn’t meet Affordable Care Act coverage requirements.

-The amendment, authored by Senators Ted Cruz, R-Texas, and Mike Lee, R-Utah, has been praised by conservatives for giving consumers more choices.
+The proposal by Sens.
+Ted Cruz, R-Texas, and Mike Lee, R-Utah, has been praised by conservatives for giving consumers more choices.

-But major health insurers on Wednesday said the provision would destabilize the individual insurance market by causing healthy, younger people to flock to the cheaper coverage which would drive up premiums for sicker and older people with more comprehensive coverage.
-They said that could lead to a “death spiral’ in which insurers stop offering coverage as premiums skyrocket and plan enrollment declines.
+But major health insurers said the provision would destabilize the individual insurance market by causing healthy, younger people to flock to the cheaper coverage, which would drive up premiums for sicker and older people with more comprehensive coverage.
+That could lead to a “death spiral’ in which insurers stop offering coverage as premiums skyrocket and plan enrollment declines.

-In a Twitter post before the bill was released, Lee said the proposal would not be included, although, “Something based on it has, but I have not seen it or agreed to it.”

-Instead the draft bill would allow people to purchase cheaper, higher-deductible health coverage with their federal tax credit.
-The plans would cover three primary care visits a year and have limits on out-of-pocket spending.

 “Allowing insurance companies to sell bare-bones, tax-credit eligible, catastrophic plans would create a segmented insurance market and essentially return cancer patients, survivors and anyone with a serious illness to an underfunded high-risk pool where a patient’s out-of-pocket costs could be unaffordable and coverage potentially inadequate,” Hansen said.